Zuzanna Ginczanka: Invasion of Poland

-During the years 1939–1942 Ginczanka lived in the city of Lvov in occupied Poland, working as an editor.
-She wrote a number of Soviet propaganda poems.
+During the years 1939–1942 Ginczanka lived in the city of Lviv in occupied Poland, working as an editor.
+She wrote several Soviet propaganda poems.
 She narrowly managed to avoid arrest by Ukrainian forces targeting Jewish population of the city, being shielded by her Nansen passport which, unfamiliar to them, impressed them sufficiently to spare her.

-Early in 1940, at the age of 22, she married in Lvov the Polish art historian Michał Weinzieher, her senior in age by 14 years (in some accounts, by 16 years), a move which she did not elect to explain to her friends.
+Early in 1940, at the age of 22, she married in Lviv the Polish-Jewish art historian Michał Weinzieher, her senior in age by 14 years (in some accounts, by 16 years), a move which she did not elect to explain to her friends.
 While officially married to Weinzieher, she carried on a contemporaneous relationship with an artist Janusz Woźniakowski, a young Polish graphic designer extremely devoted to her poetry.
-Woźniakowski helped her avoid detection after Nazi Germany's invasion of Lvov late in June 1941 and offered her general moral support.
+Woźniakowski helped her avoid detection after Nazi Germany's invasion of Lviv late in June 1941 and offered her general moral support.
 In the report of the writer Franciszek Gil (1917–1960) who lived in the same apartment building with Ginczanka, she became for Woźniakowski the sole reason for his existence.
 During this period Ginczanka was very active literarily, composing many new poems which, while unpublished, were read during small gatherings of friends.
 Most of the manuscripts with these works have perished, very few of them being recreated after the War from memory by those who had come to know them by heart.